 Regenerative Medicine focuses on regenerative and repair mechanisms.
 Healing is promoted by using growth factors in the Platelet Rich Plasma (PRP) and the reparative ability of stem cells.
 Dr. Lox has treated athletes from several sports who developed AVN and continued in their sport.
 This is an individualized assessment between Dr. Lox and the patient as to reasonable goals, extent of joint involvement with the AVN, and determining appropriateness for PRP and Stem Cell Therapy.

 Degenerative arthritis is also associated with AVN.
 Prevention of progression of arthritis, and hip joint collapse are also indications to consider Platelet Rich Plasma (PRP) or Stem Cell Therapy.
 Preserving as many future treatment options as possible by attempting to repair or regenerate the AVN region of the bone, makes Regenerative Medicine options attractive alternatives to surgery.

 Avascular Necrosis (AVN) is also referred to as osteonecrosis.
 Early treatment of AVN of the hip with PRP and Stem Cell Therapy may be a viable conservative treatment option.
 Contact Dr. Lox to review your case and individual needs.

-Dr. Dennis Lox serves patients in the greater Tampa Bay area, including, Clearwater, St. Petersburg, Tampa, New Port Richey, Sarasota,Orlando and Spring Hill.
+Dennis M. Lox, MD, serves patients in the greater Tampa Bay area, including, Clearwater, St. Petersburg, Tampa, New Port Richey, Sarasota,Orlando and Spring Hill.
 He has been pleased to accommodate the needs of patients throughout Florida, the United States, the Western Hemisphere, and Europe, as well.
-Located in the 33765 and 33765 areas, our offices can be reached at (727) 462-5582 (Clearwater) and (727) 817-1909 (New Port Richey).
+Primarily located Clearwater, our office can be reached at (727) 462-5582.
 Call to schedule your visit today.